ocaml/ocaml.org/data/tutorials/lg_02_if_statements_loops_and_recursion.md

   | recursive case -> element :: loop ()
 ```
 The key here is actually the use of the match / base case / recursive
 case pattern.
-In this example - finding the maximum element in a list -
+In this example (finding the maximum element in a list),
-we're going to have two base cases and one recursive case.
-But before I
+we'll have two base cases and one recursive case.
+But before we
 jump ahead to the code, let's just step back and think about the
 problem.
-By thinking about the problem, the solution will appear "as if
+By thinking about the problem, the solution will appear *as if
-by magic" (I promise you :-)
+by magic*.
+(I promise you :-)

 First of all, let's be clear that the maximum element of a list is just
-the biggest one, e.g. the maximum element of the list `[1; 2; 3; 4; 1]`
+the biggest one, e.g., the maximum element of the list `[1; 2; 3; 4; 1]`
 is `4`.

-Are there any special cases?
-Yes, there are.
-What's the maximum element
+Of course there are excpeptions.
+There *isn't a maximum element*
-of the empty list `[]`?
-There *isn't one*.
+of the empty list `[]`.
 If we are passed an empty
-list, we should throw an error.
+list, it would throw an error.

 What's the maximum element of a single element list such as `[4]`?
-That's easy: it's just the element itself.
-So `list_max [4]` should
+That's easy!
+It's just the element itself, so `list_max [4]` should
 return `4`, or in the general case, `list_max [x]` should return `x`.

 What's the maximum element of the general list `x :: remainder` (this is